Mirfield: Economy

 There are many national businesses based in Mirfield including John Cotton Group Ltd, Furniture And Choice and We Buy Any Stairlift.

-The town has a variety of local independent shops as well as national chains such as Lidl, Tesco and Co-op Food.
+The town has a variety of local independent shops as well as national and multinational chains such as Aldi, Lidl, Tesco and Co-op Food.

 Sport

 Mirfield is represented in Rugby League by Mirfield ARLFC, who play home matches at Frank Middleton Park and compete in the Pennine League Premier Division.

 The town also has three teams in the Huddersfield Cricket League.
 Mirfield Cricket Club and Moorlands Cricket Club both based at the Memorial Park off Huddersfield Road.
 Mirfield Parish Cavaliers based on Wellhouse Lane, Northorpe.

 The Mirfield Petanque Club who currently play in the West Yorkshire Petanque League and are also based at the Memorial Park.